coin8086/cloudworker/design/draft.md

-# CloudWork
+# CloudWorker

 ## Overview

-CloudWork is a queue based system on Cloud for SOA workload.
+CloudWorker is a queue based system on Cloud for SOA workload.

 ```mermaid
 flowchart